quarkron/vex-rddme/README.md

 curvature, which the first moment cannot see.
 Part 3 fixes the cross-species terms, which no single-species measurement constrains.

-## What this is not

-**Not a production solver.** The production implementation is the CUDA drift-RDME solver in Lattice Microbes 2.6.
-This package is independent of it.

-**This package does not claim or test numerical agreement with Lattice Microbes 2.6.** Do not report results from here as if the production solver produced them.
-The four analytic checks above pin correctness.
-Comparison against the kernel does not.

-**Out of scope, deliberately:** filaments and the multi-structure lattice handler;
-self-consistent fields (ψ is input, not state); smeared multi-voxel bodies; trajectory I/O and checkpointing; exact hop integration for steep potentials.

-## A 2D result refutes cheaply.
-It only suggests positively

-- A mechanism that **fails** in 2D almost certainly fails in 3D.
-Refutations travel.
-- A mechanism that **works** in 2D may still fail in 3D.
-Positive results do not travel.

-Three things the method depends on are dimension-dependent: the bond-angle spectrum, the non-crossing constraints, and the conflict rate between parallel moves at density.
-So a 2D demonstration says a mechanism is worth testing in 3D.
-It does not say the mechanism holds there.

 ## Guards

 Every condition that stops the package delivering the requested physics either aborts